lincolnrpowell/PullandSaveScraper/README.txt

 is in along with other useful data like the VIN.

 HOW TO USE:
-Run the main.py file to open the User Interface.
+Install the packages from the "requirements.txt" folder then run the main.py file to open the User Interface.
 Then click "File" and select "Update Inventory" to scrape the latest data from the Pull and save websites.
 Then input your desired arguments into the Year, Make, Model, Liters, and/or Cylinders entry boxes to search through the inventory.
-Note that the "Engine" parameter needs at least a "Make" parameter input along with it to work.
+Note that the "Liters" and "Cylinders" parameters needs at least a "Make" parameter input along with it to work.

 To change the theme of the UI, goto View > Change theme and select between dark theme and light theme.(This feature is currently not working)

 Updates:

+5/15/24
+-Revised README.txt
+-Adjusted the display tables
+-Made the theme changes functional

 5/14/24
 -GUI updated